GoogleCloudPlatform/prometheus-engine/doc/api.md

 </em>
 </td>
 <td>
-<p>A list Prometheus time series matchers.
+<p>A list of Prometheus time series matchers.
 Every time series must match at least one
 of the matchers to be exported.
 This field can be used equivalently to the match[] parameter of the Prometheus federation endpoint to selectively export data.
 Example: <code>[&quot;{job!='foobar'}&quot;, &quot;{__name__!~'container_foo.*|container_bar.*'}&quot;]</code></p>